 Build Internal AI Leaders Who Drive Adoption

-An AI champion programme builds internal expertise so your organisation drives AI adoption independently.
-Champions train for 12 weeks, then mentor colleagues — reducing consultant dependency and sustaining culture change.
+An AI champion programme builds internal AI expertise so your organisation drives AI adoption independently.
+UK Government data shows only 15% of businesses have adopted AI, with skills gaps as the primary barrier.
+Champions train for 12 weeks then mentor colleagues — reducing consultant dependency and creating a self-sustaining AI centre of excellence.

 What Is an AI Champion Programme?